CPNP Nutrition Symposium

 2:00 PM - 3:30 PM CPNP Session III

-Jodi Wolff, MS, RDN, FAND, Baxter Medical
+Jodi Wolff, MS, RDN, FAND, Baxter Medical and Beth Mordarski, RDN, LD,

 2:45 PM Nutritional management of EoE